We have over nine million customers in the UK for our life assurance, pensions, investments and general insurance plans.

 Pensions have the reputation of being confusing, but they needn’t be.
 Here we give a brief summary of what a pension is and why it might be a good idea for you.

-As well as the State pension, you can also choose to save in a company pension or a personal pension.
 With some company and personal pensions, you normally get to choose where your money’s invested.
-For our Stakeholder pension plan for example, our funds made clear page explains where you can invest your money in more detail.
+For our Stakeholder Pension Plan for example, our funds made clear page explains where you can invest your money in more detail.

 Well, one significant advantage is the tax relief.
 To encourage people to save for their retirement, the Government offers the following: